 Update on Education CompactFollowing the blueprint established by the formation of the Education Compacts between Miami-Dade County Public Schools (District), and other local general purpose governments, the District and the City of Miami Beach (City), will now partner to bring together each organization’s collective resources for the greater benefit of both the students and the citizens of Miami Beach.

 Therefore, through this agreement we will strive to meet the educational needs of each child and enhance the learning opportunities for all.
 The Compact was developed with significant community input and reflects the desire of the Miami-Beach community to support excellence in their schools and an investment in the overall enhancement of education for its residents.
 The areas of focus in this collaboration include: teacher recruitment and retention; enhanced communication of educational and community events; family/parental involvement in education; community/business engagement, enhanced student health and well-being; improved student achievement; school safety; and technology access.
 The initial major activities, intended outcomes, and measures associated with each of these major focus areas are described in detail through the Compact.
 Read more.

 The MBQEC meets monthly to address educational issues that range from safety to curriculum development to budgets.
 The committee is made up of PTSA or parent representatives from all the Miami Beach schools and appointees who represent the commissioners and mayor.
 Miami Beach principals, school district and City of Miami Beach representatives also attend.
 With a broad-based agenda, it is group that advises the city on strategies to improve and strengthen education.
 If you want to learn more or participate in meetings, check the City of Miami Beach website for the meeting schedule and go to Education Tab on the homepage.

-To explore everything you want to know about this community and the next generation, click on the QuickLinks to the right.
+To explore everything you want to know about this community and the next generation, click on the QuickLinks to the left.